multi-learn/summit/docs/source/tutorials/example4.rst

 2. ``image.csv``
 3. ``commentary.csv``.

-LEt's suppose that all this data should be used to classify the examples in two classes : Animal or Object and that on has a ``labels.csv`` file wit one value for each example, a 0 if the example is an Animal and a 1 if it is an Object.
+Let's suppose that all this data should be used to classify the examples in two classes : Animal or Object and that on has a ``labels.csv`` file wit one value for each example, a 0 if the example is an Animal and a 1 if it is an Object.

 In order to run a benchmark on this dataset, one has to format it using HDF5.